Jeremiah Whitaker Newman: Biography

 Newman was the son of Arthur Newman, surgeon, of Ringwood, Hampshire.
+He was born in 1759.

+Career

-He was born in 1759, became a member of the Corporation of Surgeons, and was in practice at Ringwood in 1783.
+He became a member of the Corporation of Surgeons, and was in practice at Ringwood in 1783.
 In consequence of ill-health he removed to Dover, where he made the acquaintance of Sir Thomas Mantell and his wife, and resided for many years in their house.
-He was a delightful companion at all times, full of anecdote and energy, intelligence and originality.

 On 9 Dec.
 1790 he was admitted an extra-licentiate of the College of Physicians of London (Munk, Coll. of Phys.
 2nd edit. ii.
 414).
 He was a favourite with the eccentric Messenger Monsey, the resident physician at Chelsea Hospital, of whom he wrote (but did not publish) an amusing memoir.

+Personal life

 He married and settled on his own estate at Ringwood, where he died on 27 July 1839.

+Publications

-His principal work, published anonymously, was ‘The Lounger's Commonplace Book, or Miscellaneous Collections in History, Criticism, Biography, Poetry, and Romance,’ 3rd edit.
+His principal work, published anonymously, was The Lounger's Commonplace Book, or Miscellaneous Collections in History, Criticism, Biography, Poetry, and Romance, 3rd edit.
 4 vols., London, 1805–7, 8vo; and 2 vols., London, 1838, 8vo.

-He also wrote ‘A Short Inquiry into the Merits of Solvents, so far as it may be necessary to compare them with the Operation of Lithotomy,’ London, 1781, 8vo; and ‘An Essay on the Principles and Manners of the Medical Profession; with some Occasional Remarks on the Use and Abuse of Medicines.’
-These two tracts were republished in 1789 under the title of ‘Medical Essays, with Additions.’
+He also wrote A Short Inquiry into the Merits of Solvents, so far as it may be necessary to compare them with the Operation of Lithotomy, London, 1781, 8vo; and ‘An Essay on the Principles and Manners of the Medical Profession; with some Occasional Remarks on the Use and Abuse of Medicines.
+These two tracts were republished in 1789 under the title of Medical Essays, with Additions.